José Miguel Gómez Rodríguez

-José Miguel Gómez Rodríguez (born 24 April 1961 in Bogotá) is a Roman Catholic clergyman and archbishop of Manizales.
+José Miguel Gómez Rodríguez (born 24 April 1961 in Bogotá) is a Roman Catholic clergyman and metropolitan archbishop of Manizales.

 Priesthood

 Upon discovering his religious vocation in 1979, he entered the Major Seminary of Manizales, where he studied Philosophy and Theology.
 The Archbishop of Manizales, José de Jesús Pimiento Rodriguez, consecrated him as a priest on 2 February 1987.

 After his ordination, he went to Italy, to study at the Pontifical Biblical Institute of Rome, and obtained the Bachelor of Sacred Scripture degree.

 Upon his return to Colombia in 1992, he began his pastorate.
 During his years as pastor, he held the positions of Parish Vicar of the Parish of the Immaculate Conception in Aguadas and University Chaplain in the Archdiocese of Manizales.
 In 1993 he became the Parish Priest of the Municipality of Neira.
 In 1997 he was Parish Priest of the Basilica Minor La Inmaculada Concepción of Salamina and Episcopal Vicar of the North Zone of the Archdiocese of Manizales.
 From 2003 to 2005 he was a professor of Sacred Scripture at the Major Seminary of Bogotá and Director of the Department of Catechesis and Biblical Pastoral of the Permanent Secretariat of the Episcopal Conference of Colombia (CEC).